cca/millennium_patron_import/readme.md

 ## Overlaying Records

+These are settings you can specify with Innovative.
+Below are the details of CCA specific setup.

-Records are overlaid based on the "UNIV ID" (u) field.
+Records are overlaid based on the "UNIV ID" (`u`) field.
 The logic is as such:

+- If no patron record with the same `u` exists, create a new record
+- If a patron record with the same `u` exists, all fields in the old record are discarded & new data from import inserted but associated data like checkouts & fines persist (**NOTE**: we need to look into changing this, ideally fields in the old record not contained in the new one would not be discarded)
-If no patron record with the same u exists, create a new record If a patron with the same u exists, new data existing in the import file overwrites data in the current record If two patrons with the same u exist, create a new record.
-Note that this is theoretically impossible as u fields are unique.
+- If 2 patrons with the same `u` exist, create a new (now 3rd) record.
+Note that this is theoretically impossible as `u` fields are unique.

 ## Testing

-Included in the .zip attachment is a sample CSV export from Informer which can be used for test runs.
-You can use the "Test Import Patrons" review file to mass delete these records after testing.
+Included is a sample CSV export from Informer which can be used for test runs.

+In CCA's Millennium, the "Test Import Patrons" review file can delete these records after testing.
 If that review file was overwritten, it's simply:

 ```sql
 PATRON  PATRN NAME  starts with  "ZTEST"